 The CDC data from 2008-2014 suggest wide regional differences in age-adjusted firearms death by county (Supplemental Figure 2).[13]
 Data tabulated by the Kaiser Foundation from current CDC data suggest striking regional and racial/ethnic differences.[23]
 In 2019, except for California and Washington (respective crude mortality rates, 7.3 and 11.7 per 100,000), fatal firearm injury rates in all other western states are higher than the US national rate of 11.9 per 100,000.
-In the Pacific Northwest, the state with the highest firearm mortality rate is Alaska (24.4 per 100,000).In every state where numbers are sufficient to support stable calculation of rates, those for African American/Black persons are higher than those for Al/AN persons.
-In those five western states, only in California and Alaska are firearm mortality rates for Al/AN persons higher than the median state rates (California Al/AN 9.9 per 100,000 persons vs mean rate of 7.2 per 100,000 persons; Alaska Native persons (47.4 per 100,000) compared with the state rate of 24.4 per 100,000 persons).[23]
+In the Pacific Northwest, the state with the highest firearm mortality rate is Alaska (24.4 per 100,000).In every state where numbers are sufficient to support stable calculation of rates, those for African American/Black persons are higher than those for White persons, most prominently in the Southeast.
+Only five states report rates for AI/AN persons.
+In those five western states, only in California and Alaska are firearm mortality rates for AI/AN persons higher than the median state rates (California AI/AN 9.9 per 100,000 persons vs mean rate of 7.2 per 100,000 persons; Alaska Native persons (47.4 per 100,00) compared with the state rate of 24.4 per 100,000 persons).[23]